-FIH Hockey 5s: India’s squads, schedule, event format and more
+FIH Hockey 5s: Ahead of inaugural edition, a look at India’s squads, schedule, event format & more

 Where to watch

-All matches will be streamed live on Watch.Hockey.
+All matches will be streamed live on Watch.Hockey as well as Disney+Hotstar and Star Sports Network in India as mentioned in the tweet above.